eternaldensity/Sandcastle-Builder/README.md

 - Suppress low sand spent notifications
 - Expando boost!
 For showing descriptions.
 - Also includes a song
+- Boosts songs are now accessible after buying as well as before
+- Only one free redacted from playing a song before purchase (unless you can't afford it)

 ## 2.63
 - Some little improvements to Shopping Assistant and key unlocking